 4. If (and when) things start to go off the rails gently nudge things back on track with a focus on the end result .. one that will try to meet the minimum requirements of everyone.
 You need to demonstrate that you understand “their” position, that you are empathetic to their position and are prepared to work towards that goal.
 You DON”T need to agree to do exactly what they want … just try your best to get there.

-5. The last thing you should do is put a stake in the ground and commit yourself to a “position” that polarises the sides.
+5. The thing you should avoid is putting a stake in the ground and committing yourself to a “position” that polarises the sides.
 You should be willing to talk, to try and compromise, to not be judgemental and to be empathetic.

 Most reasonable people will respond to this kind of approach.
 The problems come when neither side is willing to take a lead with “smoothing” the waters … it takes someone willing to be a leader in that situation, but everyone benefits.